CredentialEngine/CredentialRegistry/docs/01_getting_started.md

 * `resource_encoding`: The algorithm used to encode the resource.
 In our case it's `jwt`, but in the future we could support other encodings, such as `MIME`
 * `resource_public_key`: the **public key in the PEM format** whose private part was used to sign the resource.
-This is strictly needed for signature validation purposes
+This is strictly needed for signature validation purposes.
+In your public key you should replace end lines with `\n` symbols, and then paste the public key into the request.

 Using the above information, our final publish envelope request would look like